DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 It can also award up to 60 credits at Master’s level which you could use towards a full Master’s qualification.
 This is usually 180 credits.

-You may want to do a Master’s in education, for example, for your professional development and to gain additional expertise.
+You may want to do a Master’s in education, for example, for your professional development and to gain additional expertise in your teaching career.

 ## Types of PGCE courses